Quick answer

 EU/EEA licence — including UK post-BrexitValid in Poland indefinitely — no exchange requiredNothing unless your licence expires — then renew through the Polish system

-Non-EU licence — within 185-day windowCurrently valid — exchange required before window closesSubmit application immediately.
+Non-EU licence — within the legal cut-off windowCurrently valid — exchange required before window closesSubmit application immediately.
 Do not wait.
-Processing takes 11–14 weeks.
+Processing takes significantly longer than most foreigners expect.
+Submit well before you approach the deadline.

 Non-EU licence — day 185 has passed, no application submittedLicence no longer valid for driving in PolandDo not drive.
-Contact Wydział Komunikacji immediately.
+Contact the local licensing authority.
 Full Polish test required.

 Non-EU licence — application submitted, original surrendered, waiting for Polish licenceCannot drive until Polish licence issued — even if day 185 passes during processingDo not drive during processing.
 Polish licence must be in hand before driving.